How to Boil the Ocean

 The Right Metrics and Why the Baldrige Criteria

-Sessions said the MFC business model was structured very similarly to the Baldrige Criteria--very focused on the customer and aligned with leadership
+Sessions said the MFC business model was structured very similarly to the Baldrige Criteria--very focused on the customer and aligned with leadership and every aspect of the organization.
+A Strategic Enterprise Leadership Counsel reviews the MFC business model to ensure that it aligns with both customer and business needs.

 Key to the MFC business model is having the right metrics to drive performance that align with customers and are tied to every level of the workforce.
 Similarly, Session says, the Malcolm Baldrige model focuses on customers, with each operational focus tied into a metric system that is aligned with strategic planning and customer needs.